Serving

 Salt

-1. Cut ALLIGATOR into 1 inch cubes.
+1. Cut ALLIGATOR into about 1 inch cubes.

 2. Chop ONION small and GARLIC fine, mix.